jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Multiple-Scenarios.md

-The [VEScenarios module](https://github.com/gregorbj/VisionEval/tree/add_scenario/sources/modules/VEScenario) provides the capability to quickly set up, run, and visualize large numbers of scenarios based on a base scenario and combinations of input changes.
-The VEScenarios module and a model directory (`VERPAT_Scenarios`) with sample data for Multnomah County, Oregon, are automatically installed when following the instructions [above](#installation-of-visioneval-and-verpat).
+Strategic planning often requires the assessment of large numbers of future scenarios, each assessing a different combination of prioritizations, policy decisions, and constraints.
+The [VEScenarios module](https://github.com/gregorbj/VisionEval/tree/add_scenario/sources/modules/VEScenario) provides the capability to quickly set up, run, and visualize large numbers of VERPAT scenarios using a baseline scenario combined with multiple changes to model inputs.
+The VEScenarios module and a model directory (`VERPAT_Scenarios`) with sample data for Multnomah County, Oregon, are automatically installed when following the [installation instructions](https://github.com/gregorbj/VisionEval/wiki/Getting-Started#installation-and-setup).

 ### Directory structure